Mema5/katacoda-scenarios/radamsa/step1_install.md

 `echo "hello" | radamsa`

-# Windows
+## Windows
-Installing Radamsa on windows requires [cygwin](https://www.cygwin.com/), download the setup program from their website, run the installer to install cygwin and install the cygwin packages wget, make, git, and clang.
-For testing purposes for this tutorial wget 1.19.1-2, make, 4.3-1, git 2.21.0-1, and clang 8.0.1-1 were used.
+Installing Radamsa on windows requires [cygwin](https://www.cygwin.com/): download the setup program from their website, run the installer to install cygwin and install the cygwin packages wget, make, git, and clang.
+For testing purposes for this tutorial wget 1.19.1-2, make 4.3-1, git 2.21.0-1, and clang 8.0.1-1 were used.

 After cygwin and the required packages has been installed, open cygwin and follow the linux part of the installation tutorial to install radamsa.